Biblical hermeneutics: Layers of meaning

-However, Poythress argues that the study of the Bible must acknowledge three dimension: God as the speaker, the Bible as His speech, and the people to whom He speaks.
-But to do this, biblical hermeneutics needs to unravel the layers of meaning found within the "speaker, discourse, and hearer".
+Furthermore, Poythress argues that the study of the Bible must acknowledge three dimensions: God as the speaker, the Bible as His speech, and the people to whom He speaks.
+Thus biblical hermeneutics needs to unravel the layers of meaning found within the "speaker, discourse, and hearer".
 For some, such as Howard Hendricks and Chuck Swindoll, this can be as simple as taking three steps: observing the text, interpreting the text, and applying the text to one's life.

 Reader's context

 There is a recognition that the context of the reader has a relationship with one's approach to the Bible.
 In part, this is related to the presuppositions every reader comes to the Bible, no matter how objective they may try to be.

 Scholars such as Vincent L. Wimbush, Fernando F. Segovia, R. S. Sugirtharajah, Mary Ann Tolbert, and Miguel A. De La Torre have argued that the dominant readings of the Bible are influenced by Eurocentric presuppositions, which have produced racially inflected understandings of Christianity and Christian theology.
 As a corrective, some have spoken of prioritizing social location, especially in terms of minority populations in the United States.
 This often draws on postcolonial or liberative methods for re-readings the Bible.

 Other scholars see this as too extreme and based on mainline liberal concerns.
 In contrast, Asian American evangelicals have established a research group within the Institute for Biblical Research to develop an alternative.
 Likewise, Esau McCaulley argues that everyone comes to Scripture with different life experiences and cultures which help to point out the blind spots in each other's reading.
 Instead of the focus on Black political liberation, McCaulley wants to recover a "Black ecclesial interpretation" coming out of the experience of the African American church.